killdash9/MacClam/README.md

 You will need to have Apple's <a href="https://developer.apple.com/library/ios/technotes/tn2339/_index.html">Xcode command line tools</a> installed.
-I have tested it on Yosemite, but it may also work on other versions of OS X.
+I have tested MacClam on Yosemite, but it may also work on other versions of OS X.

 ## Installation ##